 If your business is a complete brick and mortar one, then it is highly likely that you have been hit by the lockdowns badly.
 Now it is time for you to consider building a website and start earning from online revenues.
 Full dependence on offline sales will not only endanger you in such situations if they happen again but may also jeopardize its existence in the future.

 The Coronavirus crisis has hit the world hard and hardly there is any business that will be able to escape its impact completely.
 Here is a chart published by Moody’s which shows the industries in the USA which are likely to be impacted by the Coronavirus crisis, along with the level of exposure they face.

 The interesting thing to see here is that companies that are into essential services and the ones that are providing internet-based services are the ones that face a low exposure.
 Hence, if your business is online, you have a safety shield already and you need to now find out ways to scale it up further.

 Put in efforts to increase the percentage of revenue that you earn from your online sales in the coming days and months.
 We do not know when this nightmare is going to end.
 So, this is the perfect time for you to grow your online sales.

 3. Find New Work

-If you provide consulting and/or freelancing services to other businesses, then this is the time to proactively lookout for companies which might be needing your services.
+If you provide consulting and/or freelancing services to other businesses, then this is the time to proactively lookout for companies that might be needing your services.
 At this time, the skills that you have might be in demand and by using them you can earn revenues as well as help entrepreneurs who might be struggling to keep their businesses afloat.